DCSI2022/AFLI_Calib/README.md

 errors of IMU integration which drift quickly.
 At the same time, the highly dynamic motion patterns of portable devices and the changes in the scanned scene structure are not well considered in existing LiDAR odometry methods.
-To take better advantage of the characteristics of non-repetitive scanning LiDAR sensor, this paper proposes AFLI-Calib, which utilizes adaptive frame length LiDAR odometry to perform the extrinsic selfcalibration of LiDAR-IMU. <strong>Unlike LiDAR odometry methods with a fixed frame length, the LiDAR frame length is dynamically adjusted according to the motion state of sensors and the matching stability of scenes.</strong>The single-frame point cloud is registered to the map through a linear-based continuous-time model, eliminating the motion distortion correction in advance.
-For further optimization of trajectory and extrinsic parameters, IMU raw measurements and LiDAR observations are involved in the multi-constraint optimization, through tightlycoupled IMU pre-integration constraints, LiDAR point-to-plane constraints, and prior constraints.
+To take better advantage of the characteristics of non-repetitive scanning LiDAR sensor, this paper proposes AFLI-Calib, which utilizes adaptive frame length LiDAR odometry to perform the extrinsic self-calibration of LiDAR-IMU. <strong>Unlike LiDAR odometry methods with a fixed frame length, the LiDAR frame length is dynamically adjusted according to the motion state of sensors and the matching stability of scenes. </strong>The single-frame point cloud is registered to the map through a linear-based continuous-time model, eliminating the motion distortion correction in advance.
+For further optimization of trajectory and extrinsic parameters, IMU raw measurements and LiDAR observations are involved in the multi-constraint optimization, through tightly-coupled IMU pre-integration constraints, LiDAR point-to-plane constraints, and prior constraints.
 The method is fully validated using self-collected calibration data of indoor and outdoor scenes and different motion modes.
 Experiments show that on the test data, the translation parameter accuracy of the method is 0.041 m, which is